Building functional dashboards with the Christmas tree method

 The branches are your more detailed dashboards.
 These belong in your toolkit as an engineer to quickly find and locate issues.
 These can be filled with as much complexity as you want, but should never be used as an office display piece.

 You can let your wildest observability engineer skills shine here.
 Every branch should be unique and can also span into deeper branches.
 They do not have a set of rules to follow, since they should be useful to an engineer.
 After setting up our tree.
-We can start decorating
+We can start decorating.

-In a Christmas tree, ornaments hang on branches, so let’s keep using the structure to define our alerts.
-When setting up an alert, it should provide relevant information about the issue.
 Don’t let it ping your Slack channel with a “Hey, this service has an issue”.
 But provide information, and most importantly, link the relevant branch (dashboard) so you, as an engineer, are immediately on the right track when troubleshooting.

 Alerts or Ornaments have the following design rules: